 How to send password-protected email by Gmail

 By far the most popular email service in the world, Gmail has more than 1.8 billion users, according to TechJury.
 That’s close to one-fifth of the market share—and users sent more than hundreds of billions of emails in 2020.
 Part of the reason for Gmail’s popularity is how simple it is to use.
-Fortunately, if you need to send password-protected email, the site’s email security options fall in that category.
+Fortunately, if you need to send password-protected email, the site’s email security options fall in that category and you don’t have to be an email marketing expert to figure it out.

 Google calls its data-safe email feature “confidential mode,” through which the site says users can set an expiration date for messages and “revoke access at any time.”
 Whoever receives the email cannot forward, copy, print or download the note.
 Google does add that confidential email isn’t immune to screenshots, photos or “malicious programs” that could copy or download the messages and/or attachments.